caracal-pipeline/caracal-docs/sphinx/index.rst

    contain the root `toctree` directive.

 =========
-MeerKATHI
+Caracal
 =========

-MeerKATHI is a pipeline for radio interferometry data reduction.
+Caracal is a pipeline for radio interferometry data reduction.
 It works on data from any radio interferometer as long as they are in "measurement set" format.

 *This documentation is work in progress.
 Please bear with us.*